gaoming96/TorchFlow/README.md

 4. Batch norm and leaky relu functions promote healthy gradient flow which is critical.
 5. Both are Adam optimizers with learning rate 0.0002 and Beta1 = 0.5.
 6. First generate a fixed batch of latent vectors that are drawn from a Gaussian distribution.
 Then in every training step, periodically input this fixed_noise to calculate loss.

+Advantages:
+1. It is **continous** from latent space to ouput image.
+That is, small change in latent noise, small change in output fig.

 It is a great code for CNN sequential and GPU device.